blue-armory/BluesClues/README.md

 ### Version v1.2.2
 - Made each action per page more self contained, moving imports and other dependencies into each (just realized I essentially accomplished this in v1.2.0 but never updated pages)
 - Added 'Clear Cache and Outputs' to the top of `1.InfraxSetup` for development purpose (need to remember to clear before pushing and `Clear All Outputs` Jupyter option)
+- Reorganized `2.InitialRecon` by moving NMAP to the bottom and added the rest of the skeleton commands to the outline

 ### TODO/Worklog
 #### General